Malti

 Watch

-Ask kids to stop for a few seconds to think about what they saw.
+Ask kids to stop briefly to think about what they saw.

 Reflective Thought

-We started today’s assembly with this video clip because during this week, on January 16th we celebrate the International day for religious freedom.
+We started today’s assembly with this video clip because during this week, on January 16th, we celebrate the International Day for religious freedom.
 Around the world, there are many different religions.
-Our religions are ways in which we share with others our personal experience with God.
+Our religions are ways in which we share with others our personal experiences with God.
 We must respect religious freedom because this is one of the fundamental human rights.
-Showing respect does not mean that we say we are alike but showing respect means being aware of our differences so that we can understand one another.
+Showing respect does not mean that we say we are alike, but showing respect means being aware of our differences to understand one another.

 (use the video with no sound and read out aloud the subtitles while the kids watch the video with no sound)